Posted on Leave a comment

 I get scared that I won’t be able to continue to create for a living, that what I create will not be enough to pay the bills.
 I always thought the worst part about having a creative job was not creating or having ideas enough but it’s the opposite.
 The challenge for me is to tell myself that it is enough; that I will still be able to pay my bills even if I create less.

-When I focus on creating for myself I feel body breathe deeper, I feel more settled, more trusting of myself and my path, because I am here now, and there is not anywhere I need to get to.
+When I focus on crocheting for myself I feel my body breathe deeper, I feel more settled, more trusting of myself and my path, because I am here now, and there is not anywhere I need to get to.

-Everything happens right now, my ability to sense, create, be present, grow, find safety and slow down – nothing every happens in the future, it happens now.
+Everything happens right now, my ability to sense, create, be present, grow, find safety and slow down – nothing ever happens in the future.
+It happens now.

-So this is a reminder for me (and for you) to do and be right now from the intention that arises right now inside me.
+So this is a reminder for me, and for you, to do and be right now from the intention that arises right now inside of you.

 Be with that.
 Create with that.
 Slow down with that.